trilitech/tezos-developer-docs/docs/architecture/nodes.md

 Beside these technical roles, nodes must satisfy two other important requirements:

 - Support the governance of the blockchain
-- Ensure the extensibility of the blockchain with new clients of different kinds.
+- Ensure the extensibility of the blockchain with new clients of different kinds

 In order to meet these requirements, the software that nodes run is structured according to two major principles: